Skip to main content

 The duct sealing is what made it stick

 While the systems were apart and the connections were open, we went after the ductwork.
 The existing ducts had measurable leaks at several joints.
 That was conditioned air going straight into the attic.
 We sealed those joints before connecting any new equipment.
-No homeowner ever sees this part, and it is the first thing a rushed crew skips.
-It is also the difference between a heat pump that hits its rated efficiency and one that leaks half the benefit you paid for.
+No homeowner ever sees this part, and it’s the first thing a rushed crew skips.
+It’s also the difference between a heat pump that hits its rated efficiency and one that leaks half the benefit you paid for.

 How it ran on the first cycle

 Both systems powered up balanced on the first run, no rebalancing needed.
 The room-to-room temperature spread collapsed because airflow finally matched the load instead of fighting it.
 Staging is handled at the thermostat with no input from anyone.
-The install carries our 10-year parts and 10-year labor warranty, and the equipment sits under Goodman’s factory warranty on top of that.
+The install carries our 10-year parts warranty plus a labor warranty (2 years standard, extended to 10 years with our maintenance plan), and the equipment sits under Goodman’s factory warranty on top of that.

 FAQ